mkieboom/confluent-docker/replicator_on_source.md

-# Run Replicator on source cluster with connect-* topics on source cluster
+# Run Replicator on source datacenter with connect-* topics on source

 ### Goal
-Launch Confluent Replicator on the source cluster with the connect-* topics on the Source cluster as well.
+Launch Confluent Replicator on the source datacenter with the connect-* topics on the source as well.

 In order to create the connect-* topics on the source cluster, configure the following